Should Christians Celebrate Halloween?

 When I was growing up, many of my friends didn’t celebrate Halloween.
 They didn’t go trick-or-treating, wear costumes, or have Halloween parties.
 Not celebrating Halloween was normal among my Christian friends.

-Celebrating or not celebrating Halloween is a choice that each Christian must make for himself or herself.
+Celebrating or not celebrating Halloween is a choice that every Christian must make for himself or herself.
 If you’re convicted that Halloween is evil, don’t celebrate it.
 If you’re not convicted that Halloween is evil, feel free to celebrate it.
-Both choices require that you avoid certain aspects of Halloween that the Bible commands against, like witchcraft, sorcery, etc.

 Your convictions are between you and the Holy Spirit.
-Convictions shouldn’t be based on trends in Christian circles or based on what your friends do.
-Convictions should always come from the Holy Spirit, whether it involves Halloween, sexual purity, or service in the church.
+Convictions shouldn’t be based on trends in Christian circles—or trends in the culture.
+They should always come from the Holy Spirit.

 Eating, Drinking, and Halloween-ing